 It only takes a second for an accident to occur on a construction site.
 However, the injuries sustained can prove catastrophic.

-This is why it is necessary to have an experienced Tampa construction accident attorney by your side to ensure that you can bring the party responsible to the courtroom and seek compensation.
+You must have an experienced Tampa construction accident attorney by your side to ensure you can bring the party responsible to the courtroom and seek compensation.

 Types of Construction Accidents

-There are different ways someone can get injured at a construction site, such as dangerous tools, heavy machinery, materials, and other items.
+Someone can get injured at a construction site in different ways, such as dangerous tools, heavy machinery, materials, and other items.
 A person may suffer from any of the following types of construction accidents:

 - Scaffold falls